postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 of it wrong.
 Neither arrogance nor selective memory turns that learning experience into personal improvement.
-Awareness, introspection, and honesty do that and it’s dramatically easier to leverage those character trails with big fat dose of humility.
+Awareness, introspection, and honesty do that and it’s dramatically easier to leverage those character traits with a big fat dose of humility.

 > I personally cherish every time someone on my team proves me wrong.
 > It means I hired the right people.
 If I was wrong a significant